pingcap/style-guide/docs/rust/modules.md

 * Prefer not to have default features.
   - Only crates which have binaries or are otherwise user-facing (i.e., not workspace crates intended to be private dependencies) should have default features.
   - Rationale: they can cause complications with complex dependency graphs, and Cargo has some bugs with default features.
+    They can cause downstream users to pull in features they don't use, increasing compile times.

 <p align="center">
 <a href="comments.html">&lt;&lt; Comments</a> | <a href="data.html">Data structures &gt;&gt;</a>